Assisted Reproduction / I.V.F Unit

 (B) The Oocytes (eggs) are further especially prepared in the laboratory and incubated in test-tubes with the Husbandís semen which had been produced earlier and subjected to a potentiating and activating treatment in the laboratory to enhance the capacity to fertilize the Oocytes (eggs).

-(D) As soon as the Oocytes (eggs) have been removed from the body as described above, the woman is next subjected to some other treatment regimen which are injections, tablets and vaginal pessaries whose aim is to prepare the uterus (womb) to be more receptive/accommodating to the Embryo (new baby) when it is eventually transferred on the second day of life; again through the virginal route using sophisticated gadgets.
+(D) As soon as the Oocytes (eggs) have been removed from the body as described above, the woman is next subjected to some other treatment regimen which are injections, tablets and vaginal pessaries whose aim is to prepare the uterus (womb) to be more receptive/accommodating to the Embryo (new baby) when it is eventually transferred on the 3rd to 5th day of life; again through the virginal route using sophisticated gadgets.
 It is expected that the transferred embryo (New Baby) will successfully implant on the endometrium (womb) to initiate the pregnancy which hopefully by Godís special Grace will lead to eventual delivery.

 (E) In the past there used to be several instances of failure of the sperm to fertilize the Oocytes.
 This problem, nowadays is easily solved by the use of a special machine called the intracytoplasmic sperm injection (I.C.S.I.) machine which aids such low quality and low capacity sperm to easily fertilize the Oocytes just like the way jacket will aid some one who cannot swim to stay afloat on water at sea/river.